SCTAN-Msia/Getting-and-Cleaning-Data-Course-Project/README.md

 # Getting-and-Cleaning-Data-Course-Project
 ## Project Description
 A project to demonstrate my ability to collect, work with, and clean a data set.
-The purpose of this project is to demonstrate my ability to collect, work with, and clean a data set.
 The goal is to prepare tidy data that can be used for later analysis.

 ## Contents
 This repo consist of
   1) A tidy data set